Four Faces of the Social EntrepreneurNov 15, 2021

 I have a good friend named Terry.
 He is a “come alongside” personality.
 On three occasions (that I know of) Terry has joined a founder to grow an idea forward.
 He isn’t really an explorer or a reformer.
 He is more the operator but truth be told, he is really a supporter.

-Most social entrepreneurs need a Terry.
+The supporter is the forgotten one of the four faces.
+You probably wouldn’t even think of him as a social entrepreneur, but almost every social entrepreneur needs a Terry.
 We need someone to cheer us on, to believe in us, and to inspire us.

 If I listed their names, you would have heard of some—big names leading big organizations.
 Many of them, however, are not cover stories…they are just faithful leaders looking to push wealth and benefits out to others, whether that’s on a small scale or a large scale.